ABT9841/bellabeat-capstone-project/README.md

 - **Short duration** of just one month.
 - Missing **demographic information** such as gender.
 - Data is limited to **Fitbit** devices, excluding other smart devices users may have.
+- Fitbit users may already be health-conscious, which might skew results.

 ---